How Geospatial Data Supports a Digital Railway Project - 12/01/2020

 The strategy uses an open BIM approach, where the main exchange format used is IFC, which makes it possible to review graphical and attribute information in many different software solutions.
 The end users can pick their software and will still be able to access the information.

 Files in a native format are required so that all the information is collected and archived.
 This is a very important aspect for being able to edit the information if necessary, e.g. when using the initial information for possible future designs.

 Parallel to these developments, a GIS solution using the Esri ArcGIS system is also being implemented for the project.
 The use of GIS, in combination with other digital data, opens up several different use cases, from land acquisition planning to representing geotechnical investigation results.
 Orthophoto and Lidar (point cloud) data are collected using UAVs (unmanned aerial vehicles, or ‘drones’) and airplanes.
-It allows to examine both natural and manmade environments with accuracy, precision, and flexibility.
-Engineers are using Lidar to produce more accurate maps, make digital elevation models for use in GIS, as basis for design, etc. The use cases for utilizing the collected data is almost endless, and as the Global Project evolves, the technologies involved will evolve as well, as will use cases for all the technological solutions.
+It enables the examination of both natural and manmade environments with accuracy, precision, and flexibility.
+Engineers are using Lidar to produce more accurate maps, make digital elevation models for use in GIS, as a basis for design, etc. The use cases for utilizing the collected data are almost endless and, as the Global Project evolves, the technologies involved will evolve as well, as will use cases for all the technological solutions.

 Tips for future suppliers of Rail Baltica

 A lot of opportunities come with this approach, but all of these requirements also create different challenges.
 One of the main challenges is finding local and foreign experts and specialists who have experience working in such environments.

 Working in a collaborative environment is not something that designers and construction companies are accustomed to – digital construction, however, is an environment where the construction and IT worlds meet, so IT-minded civil and construction engineers are and will continue to be in high demand.
 They are the cornerstone of the success of this environment.